 Why are dental checkups important?

-Your mouth can have any number of the over 600 different bacteria species that have been identified as or oral bacteria.
+Your mouth can have any number of the over 600 different bacteria species that have been identified as oral bacteria.
 Some of these bacteria actually protect you, but others are harmful to your dental and overall health.

 The bad bacteria feed on food particles and sugar left behind when you eat and drink.
 As they feed, multiply, and grow, they produce an invisible sticky film.
 This film, called plaque, builds up on and between your teeth and along the gum line.